eserlxl/LLMEngine/docs/API_REFERENCE.md

 ## Generate Locally

-If a `docs` target is available in your CMake setup:
+If a `docs` target is available in the CMake setup:

 ```bash
 cmake -S . -B build